cellist/Lilypond-Sheet-Music/README.md

 adjustments, this could also compress the output to e.g. MP3 or M4A format.
 A similar routine should also work under Windows.

+## Future plans

+What I would like to do in the future - apart from type-setting more sheet music - is to share my personal favourite music that I have tried myself (should be around 1% of all the pieces, maybe even less), and create a list of recommended pieces per ensemble setup to try with nicely rendered music output for better listening.
+I need to find some web space for storing those MP3, OGG, ... files, and I am planning to link to them from the this GitHub repo, because I think mark-down should be a good way to do that (I am a novice user of this).